 Convincing your customers to promote on their own accord isn’t a black and white process, and success is based on your execution of the referral program.
 Putting things into practice and knowing where and how exactly to implement your strategy can make or break your referral program’s success.

 So how can you get more referrals than ever before?

 Let’s first start with your current customers.
+How to generate referrals from existing clients?
 When trying to get existing customers to refer others, you’ll need to consider the following: